KSabah/Growing-herbs/content/Section-1.md

 ## Light

 All plants need light and when growing plants indoors, one of the biggest challenges that faces gardeners is the amount of light that they can provide.
 Most herbs prefer a lot of sunlight, especially those that originate from a Mediterranean climate, like Basil.
+This guide assumes the user is availing of natural sunlight.

 ## Water

 The amount of water, the frequency of watering, and the method of watering can all have an impact on how well your plants grow.
-There are several methods of delivering water to your plants but we will be focusing on simply using a watering can.
+There are several methods of delivering water to your plants but we will be focusing on simply using a watering can for our initial sprouts, and bottom watering by placing our plants in a container of water when they are more established.

 ## Fertiliser